AriFordsham/GHCWiki/simd.md

 Using fallbacks does pose some challenges for a stable/portable ABI, in particular how vector registers should be used in the GHC calling convention.
 This is discussed in a later section.

+### GHC command line flags

+We will add machine flags such as `-msse2` and `-mavx`.
+These tell GHC that it is allowed to make use of the corresponding instruction sets.

+For compatibility, the default will remain targeting the base instruction set of the architecture.
+This is the behaviour of most other compilers.
+We may also want to add a `-mnative` / `-mdetect` flag that is equivalent to the `-m` flag corresponding to the host machine.

 ## Code generators